rtorii/Asteriods-README/README.md

 When a user goes to the webpage, the first page shown is the landing page which contains two buttons (`Settings` and `Play game!`).
 - When the user presses the `Settings` button, the settings panel pops up.
 This is where the user can set the volume and difficulty of the game.
 There are `Easy`, `Normal`, and `Hard` versions.
 - When the user presses the `Play game!` for the first time, the `How to play` page shows up.
 If the user presses the `Start` button on the `How to play` page, the user is directed to the `Get Ready` splash screen.
-If the play hits `Start Over` button from the game over page and decides to play the game again, `How to play` page does not show up.
+If the user hits `Start Over` button from the game over page and decides to play the game again, `How to play` page does not show up.
 After the splash screen appears for three seconds, it automatically disappears and the game starts.

 | How to play page | Get Ready splash screen |
 | ------ | ------ |